-Our board of directors and stockholders have adopted the 2015 Plan, which is now effective.
+Our board of directors and stockholders have adopted the 2015 Plan, which will become effective on the day immediately prior to the effective date of the registration statement of which this prospectus is a part.

 Authorized Shares.
 We have reserved an aggregate of 2,000,000 shares of our Class A common stock for issuance under the 2015 Plan.
 The number of shares reserved for issuance will increase automatically on January 1 of each calendar year beginning in 2016 and continuing through 2025 by the lesser of (i) the number of shares of our Class A common stock subject to awards granted under the 2015 Plan during the preceding calendar year, or (ii) the number of shares of our Class A common stock determined by our board of directors.
 The number of shares of our Class A common stock is also subject to adjustment in the event of a recapitalization, stock split, reclassification, stock dividend or other change in our capitalization.
 In addition, the following shares of our Class A common stock will be available for grant and issuance under the 2015 Plan: